BrucePerens/recursive_generic/README.md

 ### Arguments

 **delegate**(*method*, *to*, *wrap*=nil, *return*=nil, *form*=nil)

+- **method:** The name of the method to be delegated.
+Quotes are usually not required, but can be used for method names that would not parse otherwise, like `[]=`.

+- **to:** The object that the method will be delegated to.

 - **wrap:** This named argument can be:

   - **:key** or **:index** : wrap one positional (not named) argument in mutate_key().